How much should I take as a salary? British pound coins | Crunch

 A low salary can be paid which means you do not have to pay Income Tax or National Insurance Contributions (NICs) on that salary.

-As a UK taxpayer, each year you’ll have a Personal Allowance – any income you receive up to the Personal Allowance is free from Income Tax.
-In the 2022/23 and 2023/24 tax years, this threshold is £12,570.
+As a UK taxpayer, each year you’ll have a Personal Allowance – any income you receive up to the Personal Allowance is free from Income Tax, which was frozen until 2026 by chancellor Rishi Sunak.
+That means for the 2023/24 and 2024/25 tax years, the threshold remains at £12,570.

 There are also National Insurance (NI) thresholds to be aware of.
 They’re all currently lower than the Personal Allowance and are important when setting your salary: